History of Scott Van Pelt in Timeline

 Scott Van Pelt

-Scott Van Pelt is a prominent American sportscaster and sports talk show host for ESPN.
-He is best known as an anchor for key editions of SportsCenter.
-He previously co-hosted "SVP & Russillo" on ESPN Radio.
-Van Pelt also covers major golf events and is the current host of Monday Night Countdown for the NFL season.
+Scott Van Pelt is a prominent American sportscaster and sports talk show host working for ESPN and ABC, both owned by The Walt Disney Company.
+He's a long-time SportsCenter anchor.
+Van Pelt previously co-hosted "SVP & Russillo" on ESPN Radio.
+He also covers major golf tournaments for the network.
+Currently, he hosts Monday Night Countdown during the NFL season.

 July 9, 1966: Scott Van Pelt's Birth

-On July 9, 1966, Scott Van Pelt, the American sportscaster and sports talk show host, was born.
+On July 9, 1966, Scott Van Pelt was born.
+He is an American sportscaster and sports talk show host.

 Others born on this day/year

-In 1988, Scott Van Pelt graduated from the University of Maryland, where he studied radio/television and film.
+In 1988, Scott Van Pelt graduated from the University of Maryland with a degree in radio/television and film.

-In 1990, Scott Van Pelt began his sportscasting career at WTTG-TV, a FOX affiliate in Washington, D.C.
+In 1990, Scott Van Pelt started his sportscasting career at WTTG-TV, a FOX affiliate in Washington, D.C.

 1995: Work at the Golf Channel